-Part (c)(3) would require a specific option to leave a voicemail be available to consumers when a live representative is unavailable to take a complaint and require response within two (2) business days.
-This requirement is not feasible and should be removed from the rules.
-Call centers publish hours of operations on billing statements, websites, response letters, etc. and maintain electronic secure messaging platforms for submissions, even outside of normal business hours.
-Still, other companies may not have dedicated customer call centers and instead primarily communicate with consumers via electronic means.
+While we appreciate the modifications to Part (c)(3) removing the requirement that voicemail be available to consumers when a live representative is unavailable to take a complaint, we are still concerned about the live-caller requirement generally.
+Many companies may not have dedicated customer call centers and instead primarily communicate with consumers via electronic means.
 For these companies, implementation of such a requirement would be among the costliest provisions in the rules and far exceed the Department's \$4000 compliance cost estimate.
-Consumers have many options for submitting complaints and there is little benefit to justify a new costly dedicated voicemail process.
+Consumers have many options for submitting complaints and there is little benefit to justify a new costly dedicated live representative process solely for accepting a single state's complaints.
 At the very least, this provision should be clarified to require intake of complaints via phone only if the covered person provides general customer service via phone.
-Further, the term "unavailable" is vague.
-Would a hold time of five minutes during business hours require the option to leave a voicemail?